geminerald/bugzapp/README.md

 Alternatively users can buy the system for use on their own projects.
 The third optoin would be to select to purchase multiple copies of the system to use in a business setting.

+Free version only allows creation of tickets for sites or games which I own (for testing, user feedback etc.) Were this project to be developed commercially it would create an organisation model which would only load bugs associated with a specific organisation or user.

 ## Contents: